AlexsLemonade/2021-march-training/workshop/using-docker-post-workshop.md

 #### Docker installation

-You can find instructions for installing Docker on Mac OS or Windows 10 Pro [here](../docker-install/INSTALLATION-INSTRUCTIONS.md).
+You can find instructions for installing Docker on your OS in the Docker documentation: <https://docs.docker.com/get-docker/>
-_Note: Windows Home has only recently become supported and requires different steps than what is linked above ([Docker documentation](https://docs.docker.com/docker-for-windows/install-windows-home/))._

 #### Obtaining the Docker image

-Once you've installed Docker and Kitematic, you will need to pull the appropriate image using command line.
+Once you've installed Docker, you will need to pull the appropriate image using command line.

 - In *Mac*, search for and open `Terminal`.
 - In *Windows*, search for and open `Command Prompt`.